Claude Connectors Tutorial: Build and Deploy a Connector to Claude

 }

-This component receives ticket data from useToolData and renders it as a card with status and priority badges.
+The component receives ticket data via useToolData and renders it as a card with status and priority badges.
+SafeArea handles padding so the content doesn’t overlap with host UI chrome.
 See the resource docs for all config options.

 Create src/tools/show-ticket.ts: